NethermindEth/docs/docs/fundamentals/database.md

 ## Database size

 Below is a comprehensive list of the supported chains, along with a detailed breakdown of their respective database directories.
-For reference, the database sizes listed are based on the data from July 2023 and have been determined using the standard configurations provided.
+For reference, the database sizes listed have been determined using the standard configurations provided.

 <!--[start autogen]-->